Yunlily/rshell/README.md

 Project source can be downloaded at https://github.com/Yunlily/rshell.git

-Author and contribution list: Tianhang Zhang & Yun Lin
+Author and contribution list: Tianhang Zhang & Yun Li

 All bug reports can be sent to tzhan028@ucr.edu and yli132@ucr.edu